ddhartma/Machine-Vision/README.md

     ![image20]
 ## Transfer Learning <a id="trans_learn"></a>
 - During training the network learns to extract features from the image.
-- In early layers: simple features like, lines, edges, colours, simple geometries
+- In early layers: simple features like, lines, edges, colours, simple geometries.
 - In deep layers: textures, combinations of forms, parts of objects, etc.
 - If the CNN  is deep enough and has been trained on a large enough and varied image set (to create different feature maps), feature maps could obtain a full library of visuel effects, which can be combined to form nearly every object.